Blog/Ultimate Guide to French Press Coffee for Businesses/Why Businesses Upgrade from French Press Systems

 Step 5: Optimize Workflow

 Place your new machine in a high-traffic area near the point of sale.
 Ensure easy access to water, beans, and milk.
-For timing tips, refer to Ideal French Press Coffee Brew Time to compare steep times with your new machine's shot times.
+For timing tips, refer to the brew time comparisons in our French Press Upsell Strategies to Boost Coffee Shop Revenue in 2026 to understand how to balance both methods.

 Common Mistakes When Upgrading from French Press